-With parts 1 and 2 being the largest concerns for our client an off the shelf external charging station paired with a removable battery pack will not be used.
+With parts 1 and 2 being the largest concerns for our client an off the shelf external charging station paired with a removable battery pack will not be used at this time for the T.U.B.A. project.
+For practical and future design this option should be revisited for both power, safety, and environmental protection.
+This has been discussed with Limbitless Solutions, they agree.
 This could be a potential option for speed of adaptation and ease of use for future arms.